-(CNN) -- Following the mass shootings in a Colorado movie theater and a Sikh temple in Wisconsin, the debate over gun control has been reignited: How should the country balance its constitutional right to bear arms with access to deadly firepower?
+(CNN) -- Following the mass shootings in a Colorado movie theater and an elementary school in Connecticut, the debate over gun control has been reignited: How should the country balance its constitutional right to bear arms with access to deadly firepower?

 Here's a look by the numbers on guns in the United States and Americans' attitudes toward them.

-26 -- Percentage of Americans who favor a handgun ban, a record low, according to a 2011 Gallup Poll.
+25 - Percent of Americans who favor a handgun ban, a record low, according to a 2013 Gallup poll.

-39 -- Percentage of applications denied by states because of a felony conviction or indictment.
+47.4 - Percent of applications denied by the FBI for 2010 because of a felony conviction or indictment.